Taedonggang: Product characteristics

 Reviews of the currently produced varieties of Taedonggang beer are somewhat mixed.
 The most widely available Pilsner style lager is described by The New York Times as a "full-bodied lager a little on the sweet side, with a slightly bitter aftertaste" and "one of the highest quality beers on the [Korean] peninsula for several years".
 The BBC's Korea correspondent Steven Evans in a September 2016 review notes "an OK beer, a bit bland to my palate more used to magnificent British bitter - a bit too much like ghastly, dishwater, mass-produced American beer, in my opinion."

 A Finnish review of Taedonggang's brown ale notes an alcohol content of 5% and a taste significantly more bitter than most Asian beers.
 Taedonggang lager resembles British ale.

-Taedonggang beer is named after the Taedong River, which runs through the centre of the capital city of Pyongyang.

-Its water comes from upstream Taedong River, barley and rice from South Hwanghae Province and hops from Ryanggang Province.